All Episodes

 Absolutely.

-So who's to say that American citizens?
+So who's to say that American citizens, you know, maybe these right-wing political in this country?

 He did not.

-The point is the president of the United States is accusing you of killing a woman.
+The point is, the President of the United States is accusing you of killing a woman.

-You've you uh you have to realize what this is all about.
+You have to realize what this is all about.

-My here's here's what's always been frustrating to me.
+Here's what's always been frustrating to me.

 This guy, Obama, is a sitting duck.